 The REFUGES Bridge Program, launched in 2013, is designed for incoming University of Utah freshmen who are interested in majoring in a STEM (science, technology, engineering, or mathematics) field.
 The program provides young people with a supportive peer group and a unique summer opportunity to live on campus, attend classes, and jumpstart their college experience.
 Students from underrepresented backgrounds are encouraged to apply.

-- Attend University of Utah orientation events in May and June
+- Attend University of Utah orientation events in June

 - Complete two, for-credit courses that count towards University of Utah undergraduate degree requirements and prepare students for success in STEM: Math 1050 (College Algebra) and LEAP 1100 (Pre-STEM).
 These courses will fulfill one quantitative reasoning requirement, one humanities requirement, and the diversity requirement.

 - Participate in weekly social activities and/or group seminars